 Yoga to me signifies a safe space to connect with ourselves and with others.
 I began my yoga practice nearly ten years ago, but took me many years to decide to complete my training and start teaching yoga.
 I consider myself a forever yoga student and it’s certainly a gift to be able to share yoga with others.
 I want everyone that comes in my room to feel at ease and to feel empowered.
 My yoga room is everyone’s yoga room and it’s ultimately a place where we learn and practice abilities that help us through life, such stillness, opening, strength, and surrender.

 For me, yoga didn't always come naturally.
 I took my first class in 2012 and left feeling achy and not "zen" as others claimed.
 It wasn't until 2015 when I discovered my love for power yoga that I got hooked.
 The use of breath to calm the fluctuations of my mind as I move through an invigorating flow help guide me home.
 Home is the safe space where I feel authenticity, courage, and gratitude.
 It is this transformative power that I want others to witness for themselves.In January 2020, I completed my 200-hour yoga teacher training through Spark Yoga.
 It's my goal as a teacher to create a safe and empowering environment for my students to explore.
 Whether you're a beginner or experienced yogi, I'm committed to meeting you where you are.

 Space is limited to 5 students with 10 feet distance.
-Please wear a mask until you are at your practice space.
+According to state mandates effective 11/15, please wear a mask during practice.
 If you are feeling unwell, please stay home and rest – we will happily credit your account! 🙏

 Please enable text and email confirmations, this is how you receive your Zoom links.
 Text us at 703-596-4789 or email us at email@example.com for assistance.